SozinovD/remember_the_weight/README.md

 It can be useful for any people that want to get easy way to track changes in their body, for example bodybuilders

+It records user_id of who made a record, so a user can get only his(or her) data in report

 ## Requirements

 * python3